 “The Indianapolis” was designed to heighten the non-competitive aspects of the contest.
 This festival of the violin focuses on opportunities available to all participants: the chance to perform before large audiences; to measure one’s musical progress against the standards of a distinguished jury and the artistry of other talented players; and to enjoy career seminars during the competition.

-Since 1982, Indianapolis has hosted eight Competitions and named forty-eight Laureates representing twenty-two countries to its distinguished roster of prize winners.
-They have emerged as outstanding solo and chamber music artists in concert halls around the globe, and as Concertmasters of some of the world's leading ensembles.
-To read more about their remarkable careers, click here
+Since 1982, Indianapolis has hosted ten Competitions and named sixty Laureates representing twenty-three countries to its distinguished roster of prize winners.
+They have emerged as outstanding solo and chamber music artists in concert halls around the globe, and as Concertmasters of some of the world’s leading ensembles.
+To read more about their remarkable careers, click here.

 Musicians and music lovers from all parts of the world focus their attention on Indianapolis and the International Violin Competition, regarded as the Western Hemisphere’s “Olympics of the Violin.”
 The Competition is a unique showcase for the world’s most gifted young violinists and a demonstration of Hoosier hospitality and American volunteerism.